Build a “Serverless” Slack Bot in 9 Minutes with Node.js and Standard Library

 stdlib directory for your Standard Library services.

 $ cd stdlib

 $ lib init

 You’ll be asked to log in using the credentials you created your account with.
 That’s it!

-You’ll now want to create a StdLib service for your Slack App.
-We’ve built a
+You’ll now want to create a Standard Library service for your Slack App.
+Slack has provided a

 stdlib directory you just created, type: